TurkServer/docs/quickStart.md

 1. Build VM by Azure Portal
     ![screenshot](img/create-vm.png)
     Or try it [here](https://azure.microsoft.com/en-us/trial/free-trial-virtual-machines/).
+    (Note: Please don't forget to set your deployment credentials.)
 2. Deploy

     > If you build Windows VMs, (i.e. Windows Server 2012) check previous chapter about how to demetoerize and deploy your app to Azure.